microphonehead/Flipping-Cards/README.md

 # Flipping-Cards
-A very smalll game that challenges a player to reveal a set of cards in the correct order.
+A smalll game that challenges a player to reveal a set of cards in the correct order.

 Minimum Requirements
 ------------